cyanfish/python-lichess/docs/api-config.rst

 API Client Configuration
 ==========================================

 The :class:`~lichess.api.DefaultApiClient` is used to perform the actual HTTP requests.
-It can be customized by setting :class:`~lichess.api.base_url` or :class:`~lichess.api.on_rate_limit`.
+It also manages rate-limiting and retries.

-Alternatively, you can create your own API client if you need more customizability (e.g. to coordinate API use over multiple threads).
-To use a custom client, set :class:`~lichess.api.default_client` or use the :data:`client` parameter in the API method wrapper.
+If you need more functionality, you can subclass it.
+To use a custom client, set :class:`~lichess.api.default_client` or use the :data:`client` parameter in each API method wrapper.

 .. automodule:: lichess.api
-    :members: ApiError, ApiHttpError, DefaultApiClient, default_client, base_url, on_rate_limit
+    :members: ApiError, ApiHttpError, DefaultApiClient, default_client